GATB/MindTheGap/README.md

 3. Assembled insertion format

     MindTheGap fill outputs a file in fasta format containing the obtained inserted sequences.
-The output sequences do not contain the breakpoint kmers.
+Breakpoint kmers are not included in the output sequences.
 For each insertion breakpoint for which the filling succeeded, one can find in this file either one or several sequences with the following header:

-        >bkpt5_chr1_pos_39114_fuzzy_0_HOM_len_59
+        >bkpt5_chr1_pos_39114_fuzzy_0_HOM_len_59_qual_50
         #same info as in the breakpoint file
         #len_59 : the length in bp of the inserted sequence, here 59 bp
+        #qual_50 : quality of 50 (quality scores range from 0 to 50, 50 being the best quality)

     If more than one sequence are assembled for a given breakpoint, the header is as follows:

-        >bkpt5_chr1_pos_39114_fuzzy_0_HOM_len_57 solution 2/3
+        >bkpt5_chr1_pos_39114_fuzzy_0_HOM_len_57_qual_0 solution 2/3
         #this is the second sequence out of 3
+        #by definition, if multiple sequences can be assembled for a given breakpoint, the quality is 0.

+    **Quality scores**:

+    Each insertion is assigned a quality score ranging from 0 (low quality) to 50 (highest quality).
+This quality score reflects mainly repeat-associated criteria:
+    * `qual=0`: if multiple sequences can be assembled for a given breakpoint (note that to output multiple sequences, they must differ from each other significantly, ie. <90% id)
+    * `qual=5`: if one of the breakpoint kmer is repeated in the reference genome (REPEATED field in the breakpoint file)
+    * `qual=10`: if one of the breakpoint kmer could not be found exactly but with 2 errors (mismatches)
+    * `qual=15`: if one of the breakpoint kmer could not be found exactly but with 1 error (mismatch)
+    * `qual=50`: otherwise.